krafaldew/krafaldew/README.md

 - 👋 Hi, I’m @krafaldew same with freelancer.com account
 - 👀 I’m interested in PHP/Laravel/Angular/React/Vue.js projects
-- 🌱 I’m currently learning blockchaine technology even if I have deep background in it
+- 🌱 I’m currently learning blockchain technology even if I have deep background in it
 - 💞️ I’m looking to collaborate on world wide teams
-- 📫 How to reach me ...
+- 📫 How to reach me ... krafal816@gmail.com

 <!---
 krafaldew/krafaldew is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.